BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 ## Cost Fields

 A `CostFields` is an `MxN` 2D array of 8-bit values.
 The values indicate the `cost` of navigating through that cell of the grid.
 A value of `1` is the default and indicates the easiest `cost`, and a value of `255` is a special value used to indicate that the grid cell is impassable - this could be used to indicate a wall or obstacle.
 All other values from `2-254` represent increasing cost, for instance a slope or difficult terrain such as a marsh.
-The idea is that the pathfinding calculations will favour cells of `1` before any others.
+The idea is that the pathfinding calculations will favour cells with a smaller value before any others.

 <img src="docs/cost_fields.png" alt="cf" width="370"/>

 This array is used to generate the `IntegrationFields` when requesting a navigatable path.

 At runtime the `CostFields` are generated for each Sector with the default value.
-See the [Useage] section below for details on updating `CostFields` during an inital pass (i.e when loading a level) and tweaking it during gameplay for a world which dynamically evolves with obstacles (flipping a cell to `255`).
+See the [Useage] section below for details on updating `CostFields` during an inital pass (i.e when loading a level) and tweaking it during gameplay for a world which dynamically evolves with obstacles (flipping a cell to to a higher cost or impassable `255`).

 ## Portals

-Each Sector has up to 4 boundaries with neighbouring Sectors.
+Each Sector has up to 4 boundaries with neighbouring Sectors (2 or 3 when the sector is in a corner or along th edge of the game world).
 Each boundary can contain Portals which indicate a navigatable point from the current Sector to a neighbour.
-Portals provide responsiveness - flow fields may take time to generate so when an actor needs to move a quick A* pathing query can produce an inital path route based on moving from one Portal to another.
-Once the flow fields have been built the actor can switch to using them instead.
+Portals serve a dual purpose, one of which is to provide responsiveness - flow fields may take time to generate so when an actor needs to move a quick A* pathing query can produce an inital path route based on moving from one Portal to another and they can start moving in the general direction to the goal/target/endpoint.
+Once the flow fields have been built the actor can switch to using them for granular navigation instead.

 The following sectors are located away from any edges of the world which means each boundary can have Portals (the purple cells):

 <img src="docs/portals.png" alt="portals" width="400" height="500"/><img src="docs/portals_adj.png" alt="portals" width="400" height="500"/>

-A Portal is generated at the midpoint of a boundary - in situations where the `CostFields` contains `255` costs along the edge then multiple Portals may be generated at the midpoint of each valid pathable segment along the boundary and this is propagated to neighbouring Sectors so that every Portal has a neighbour buddy (as evident in the right hand Sector above, `S(1, 1)` portal `(9, 1)` allows movement into `S(2, 1)` portal `(0, 1)`).
+A Portal is generated at the midpoint of a boundary - in situations where the `CostFields` contains `255` costs along the edge then multiple Portals may be generated at the midpoint of each valid pathable segment along the boundary and this is propagated to neighbouring Sectors so that every Portal has a neighbour buddy (as evident in the right hand Sector above, `S(1, 1)` portal `(9, 1)` allows movement into `S(2, 1)` portal `(0, 1)`, even though `S(2, 1)` has a whole boundary that appears completely pathable).

 On a larger scale (but still small) and for the simplist `CostFields` available, a `2x2` Sector grid produces predictable boundary Portals.